 Bureaucratic Theory by Max Weber

 Max Weber, a renowned German sociologist, was the first person to use the term “bureaucracy” towards the end of the 19th.
 Max did not only use the word; he also believed that the bureaucratic management system is the most effective system to set up and run an organization.
-Hence, the bureaucratic management system where formulated to help achieve the goal of an organization and run the business efficiently.
-In this post, we shall discuss Max’s bureaucratic management theory in details for better understanding of the concept.
+Hence, the bureaucratic management system was formulated to help achieve the goal of an organization and run the business efficiently.
+In this post, we shall discuss Max’s bureaucratic management theory in detail for a better understanding of the concept.

 Bureaucratic Management – What the Theory Entails

 Max Weber was able to discuss bureaucratic management from two different angles which are behavioral and structural.
-And having a sound knowledge of both points will help managers, readers or management students understand the concept more.
+And having sound knowledge of both points will help managers, readers or management students understand the concept more.

 From the behavioral angle, Max tried to establish that there is a hierarchy of division of authority and labor within an organization.
 But then, thing one needs to understand is that such systems, according to Max, function based on laid down rules.

 Max’s structural point of view regarding management is another angle by which one can understand the bureaucratic management system.
 He established that the bureaucratic management system is an organized structure of the human relationship.

 However, there is something unique about bureaucratic managers.
 They operate with a set of laid down rules created to guide employees.
 In the bureaucratic system, things are usually done in an organized manner.
 Rules and regulations are also made, and people are bound to follow them.
 In other words, any order issued by a higher authority must be obeyed by the subordinates for the smooth running of the said organization.
 So, in a nutshell, there is orderliness in a bureaucratic system, and things are done according to the laid down principles of the organization.